 - Financial Matters

 Did you plan how to survive financially during your stay in Norway?
-Or, do you find it hard to figure out where to find information useful for this purpose?
-Here are some details that may be of help, and if you still have questions, do not hesitate to book an appointment
+Here are some tips and tricks for making it financially in one of the most expensive countries in the world.
+If you still have questions, do not hesitate to book an appointment

 Unfortunately, there are very few employment opportunities in Tromsø for people who do not speak the Norwegian language fluently.